-American Jewish World Service (AJWS) is the leading Jewish organization working to fight poverty and pursue justice in the developing world.
-By supporting hundreds of social change organizations in 19 countries, we respond to the most pressing issues of our time-from disasters, genocide and hunger, to the persecution of women and minorities worldwide.
+American Jewish World Service (AJWS) is the leading Jewish organization working to fight poverty and pursue justice in in Africa, Asia, Latin America and the Caribbean.
+By supporting hundreds of social change organizations in 18 countries, we respond to the most pressing issues of our time-from disasters, genocide and hunger, to the persecution of women and minorities worldwide.
 With Jewish values and a global reach, AJWS is making a difference in millions of lives and bringing a more just and equitable world closer for all.